 In accordance with Clery Act regulations, campus “pastoral counselors” and campus “professional counselors,” when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.

 If a student is a victim of a crime and does not want to pursue action with CLU or the criminal justice system, the student may consider making a confidential report.
-With the student's permission, the Dean of Student Services can file a report on the details of the incident without revealing the student's identity.
-The purpose of the confidential report is to comply with the student's wish to keep the matter confidential while taking steps to ensure the safety of the student and others.
+With the student’s permission, the Dean of Student Services/Registrar can file a report on the details of the incident without revealing the student’s identity.
+The purpose of the confidential report is to comply with the student’s wish to keep the matter confidential while taking steps to ensure the safety of the student and others.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for CLU.
-Reports are kept in a secure location of the Office of the Director of Administrative Services/CHRO.
+Reports are kept in a secure location of the Office of the CHRO.

 Claremont Lincoln University maintains a Daily Crime Log of all criminal incidents reported to the institution.
 The crime log includes the date and time the incident occurred, the nature of the offense, the location of the offense, the offense allegedly committed, and the disposition of the complaint if known.
-The crime log is available for inspection in the Director of Administrative Services/CHRO during business hours.
+The crime log is available for inspection in the CHRO during business hours.

 Timely warnings are provided to give students, faculty, and staff notification of crimes that have occurred in the institution’s geographic area and have been reported to campus security authorities or local police agencies that are considered to represent a serious or continuing threat.
 Timely warnings are not limited to violent crimes or crimes against persons but may be threats to persons or property.